How to Dehydrate Beets:

 6. Baby Beets: Any variety harvested young - typically sweeter and more tender.

-Each of these varieties can be used for dehydrating.
+Each of these varieties can be used when dehydrating beets.
 Obviously, you'll get a color and subtle flavor difference with each.
 Golden beets are milder-tasting, while Chioggia beets make visually striking chips with their ring pattern - see the image below, courtesy of rareseeds.com.

 Blanching beets before dehydrating helps preserve their color and reduces dehydrator-drying time.
+How so?
+Blanching creates tiny cracks in the skins making it faster and easier to dry.
 Slicing beets thinly and evenly gives good, consistent results.

 When stored properly, dehydrated beets can last for months, making them a great pantry addition in an effort to keep your food pantry full.